 Vice-President & Licensed Funeral Director

 Dorothy C. Pacimeo-Comodore, CFSP is a licensed Funeral Director.
 She graduated from the Mortuary Science curriculum at Farmingdale University in 1974.
 She passed her State and National Boards and completed her year Residency at Bayport Funeral Home.
-She was fully licensed in July of 1976.
+She became licensed in July of 1975.

-Dorothy is a pioneer of women in funeral service.
+Dorothy is a pioneer for women in funeral service.
 When she began her journey into the Mortuary Science field she was one of only six women in a class of sixty men.

 She is the Vice President and co-owner of McManus-Lorey Funeral Home in Medford and former CEO and Manager of New York Atlantic Funeral Services.